leoraclet/leoraclet.github.io/README.md

 bun install
 ```

-And now you can run the developement server using
+You can now run the development server using:

 ```bash
 bun run dev
 ```

-You can also build and preview the production server using
+You can also build and preview the production server using:

 ```bash
 bun run build